cathxrsis/cathxrsis.github.io/posts/2020-07-18-Algebraic-Data.md

 Before we talk about algebraic data types, lets ask what is a data type?
 In software engineering, Data Types act like a translation rule between bits in the memory and some useful meaning to the user.
 Depending on the level of your programming language, data types abstract away the actual bits and bytes in the memory being used to store your data and provide you with meaningful values such as integers, characters and strings.
 Some data types though force you to think a little harder about the implementation, misunderstanding floating point arithmetic has lead to a number of high profile failures including a [friendly fire incident of a missile system!](https://en.wikipedia.org/wiki/Round-off_error#Real_world_example:_Patriot_missile_failure_due_to_magnification_of_roundoff_error).

 There are a few different ways that programming languages treat types and values which I'll go over quickly before we move on.
 Some programming languages are weakly typed.
 In these languages a programmer can feed any value into any function and the runtime will handle the errors if there are any.
 Lisp, Python and Javascript all live in this family.

 Other languages are strongly typed.
 This mean that the language's functions can only be used on a variable if the types match up.
 Having strong types means that the compiler prevents you from feeding values into functions that don't know what to do with them preventing runtime errors but sacrificing some compiler efficiency.
 Examples of this are C (although casting allows you to be very cheeky with types), Java and the most rigid of the bunch, Ada.
 UML lives in this family too.

-Finally, it is worth mentioning that there are even more modern languages that have type systems (notably the Hindly-Milner type system) where the compiler can infer the required type signatures of function definitions.
+Finally, it is worth mentioning that there are strongly typed languages that have type systems (notably the Hindly-Milner type system) where the compiler can infer the required type signatures of function definitions.
 This is a significant advantage over languages such as Ada where a lot of type boilerplate code is required.
 Notable examples in this family are Haskell and OCaml.
 Some of these types systems are powerful enough to be used as mathematical theorem provers like Agda and Idris which may pave the way to provably safe code in the future once the paradigm has taken hold.

 In UML terms, however, a data type is defined as a classifier whose instances are anonymous.
 This means that its just a class with unnamed objects (the objects are unnamed as they correspond to values).
 UML gives us three kinds of data types: structured data types (a name given to any type that contains an attribute of another type) primitives and enumerations.
 Enumeration is an interesting choice of name because it evokes the underlying mechanism of the abstraction (though was probably chosen to match enumeration types in C, a decision mirrored in the Rust programming language).
 Primitive data types are a UML cop-out:

 > A PrimitiveType defines a predefined DataType, without any substructure.
 A PrimitiveType may have algebra and operations defined outside of UML, for example, mathematically.
 The run-time instances of a PrimitiveType are values that correspond to mathematical elements defined outside of UML (for example, the Integers).
 [1]

+I personally object to this part of the standard and believe that types and their associated operations shouldbe brought into UML so that we can reason about which types best convey requirements and allow model checkers to catch type misuse errors.

 Part of the argument that I will try to convey in this post (but mainly the future one on typeclasses) is that knowing the possible values that a data type can take and what functions can be performed upon it are not a critical part of a UML/SysML design.
 This would enable use of UML/SysML model checking to ensure that we're not introducing type errors at the requirements level: if you try to feed something of the wrong type into the wrong function in your UML model, letting the model pick that up saves some poor programmer having to try and implement contradictory requirements.
 This blog post will introduce algebraic data types through a motivating example and then explore a candidate notation for defining them in UML.

-I personally object to this part of the standard and believe that types and their associated operations shouldbe brought into UML so that we can reason about which types best convey requirements and allow model checkers to catch type misuse errors.

 ## Algebraic Data Types